Warrior III Pose

 Get free estimates from yoga classes near you.

 Once you become comfortable in Virabhadrasana III, you can change your arm position.
 Extend your arms straight out to the sides like wings.
-For a greater challenge, you can also try stretching your arms back next to the sides of your body with your palms facing up.
+For a greater challenge, try stretching your arms back next to the sides of your body with your palms facing up.
+Another popular variation is bringing the hands together in prayer position at the chest, which shifts the balance point and deepens core engagement.

 Partnering